Project UN-LOCKED

 Maria's photography is fast, cropped, partly abstract.
 She works journalistically, commercially and artistically, allowing the three disciplines to correspond with each other.
 Artistically, she is interested in the intangible, the disappearing, the proximity.
 Here she sees photography as a way of sketching, she strives for a fragmentary result.
 Currently she is photographically dealing with the subject of air; she photographs clouds and fog, the blueness in the distance, cold and warmth.

-Meanwhile, she worked in Ryan McGinley's studio in New York City and with Olaf Unverzart in Munich, among others.
-She participates in group exhibitions throughout Germany (e.g. "Real Fake" at Frappant Gallery Hamburg, "To Be An Angular Something As A Round Nothing" at Kaulbach1 Munich).
-Her work is represented in collections such as Sparkasse Nuremberg, Merkurbank Munich, and the Israeli Embassy in Munich.
+She worked with renowned photographers such as Ryan McGinley in New York City and Olaf Unverzart in Munich.
+She takes part in group exhibitions across Germany, including "Real Fake" at Frappant Gallery Hamburg and "To Be An Angular Something As A Round Nothing" at Kaulbach1 Munich.
+Her work is represented in important public collections such as Sparkasse Nuremberg, Merkurbank Munich, and the Israeli Embassy in Munich.
+Rebecca works with a variety of media, primarily analog photographic techniques, but also spatial installations and video, to make questions experiential and create a dialogue between inner sensibility and the external world.

-Authenticity, purpose, role, longings, and unfulfillable promises are among her central themes; in doing so, she looks at human-shaped and built landscapes as well as interpersonal relationships, taking personal observations and the examination of existing theories as her starting point.
+Authenticity, purpose, role, longings and unfulfillable promises are among her central themes; in doing so, she looks at human-shaped and built landscapes as well as interpersonal relationships, taking personal observations and the examination of existing theories as her starting point.

 Meike Männel (*1991 in Nuremberg) studied at the Academy of Fine Arts in Nuremberg from 2013 to 2016.
 First graphic design and visual communication with Prof. Holger Felten and Prof. Friederike Girst, later free art with a focus on photography with Prof. Juergen Teller, who appointed her master student in 2017.